khoj-ai/flare/src/content/posts/evaluate-khoj-quality.md

 We selected two primary benchmarks for evaluation:

 1. **Google's [FRAMES](https://huggingface.co/datasets/google/frames-benchmark)**: This is the primary evaluation benchmark we tested against.
 It tests:
   - Multi-hop reasoning: Requires retrieval from multiple sources and reasoning over them.
   - Temporal reasoning: Requires reasoning about time.
-   - Tabular reasoning: Requires reasoning on data in tabels.
+  - Tabular reasoning: Requires reasoning on data in tables.

   These align well with our retrieval and reasoning goals for Khoj.
-The benchmark was released in September 2024.
-It is public, reasonably challenging dataset for modern agents.[^2].
+The benchmark was released in September 2024 by Google.
+It is a public, reasonably challenging dataset for modern AI agents[^2].

-2. **OpenAI's [SimpleQA](https://openai.com/index/introducing-simpleqa/)**: This is a newer, secondary evaluation benchmark we incorporated:
+2. **OpenAI's [SimpleQA](https://openai.com/index/introducing-simpleqa/)**: This is a recently released evaluation benchmark.
   - It evaluates the ability of large language models to give correct and truthful answers.
   - It was created as a challenging Q&A benchmark for modern LLMs.
 Top models like o1-preview and the latest claude 3.5 sonnet only get ~40% answers correct.

-    These aligns well with our helpfulness goals for Khoj.
-The benchmark was released in October 2024.
+  These match our helpfulness goals for Khoj.
+This benchmark was released a few weeks ago by OpenAI.
 It is open-source and challenging for current state-of-the-art LLMs.

-#### Implementation
-##### Modes
+#### Evaluated Modes
-Khoj can be interacted with in few different modes.
+Khoj can be interacted with in a few different modes.
 The 3 main ones from the lens of the evaluations are:
 - **General**: This is like a closed book exam.
 No retrieval is allowed.
 The agent can't access external information, only the LLMs existing *general* knowledge.
 - **Default**: This is like an open book exam.
 Single shot retrieval is allowed.
 The agent can search for information online, run calculations in a [code sandbox](/posts/ai-with-code-execution).
 - **Research**: This is like a take home exam.
-Iterative retrival is permitted.
+Iterative retrieval is permitted.
 The agent can do deeper research for a bit longer with the same web search and code tools.

-You can trigger any of the 3 modes in Khoj using a slash command like `/research`.
+You can chat with Khoj in any of the 3 modes using a slash command like `/research`.
 Default mode doesn't require slash command.
 Research mode was released at the start of November and is still in beta.

-##### Evaluation Script
+#### Evaluation Harness

 We developed an evaluation script to quiz Khoj on different benchmarks[^6].
 It allows you to:
 - Configure sample size, randomization, target benchmark.